-Mission: Enhancing the lives of those touched by breast and women’s cancers through regular support meetings, education, wellness programming, celebration, and networking.
+Mission: Enhancing the lives of women diagnosed with cancer and their loved ones through regular support meetings, education, wellness programming, celebration, and networking.

-Vision: All those touched by breast and women’s cancers live lives filled with wisdom, wellness, fellowship, and peace.
+Vision: All women diagnosed with cancer and their loved ones live lives filled with wisdom, wellness, fellowship, and peace.